zzell/ke/readme.md

 `ROLLBACK` – Restores database to original state since the last COMMIT command in transactions\
 `SAVE TRANSACTION` – Sets a savepoint within a transaction

-- exclude join query
-- aggregations
-- Combining the results of multiple queries
-- Difference between SQL and NoSQL transactions.
-- Transaction in distributed systems.

 ### Stored procedure
 A stored procedure is a prepared SQL code that you can save, so the code can be reused over and over again.
 So if you have an SQL query that you write over and over again, save